What should I expect?

 - You may have hot flashes and vaginal dryness while using it.

-- You may have less estrogen may cause thinning of the bones.
-This may not be completely reversible in some patients.
+- You may have less estrogen.
+This may cause thinning of the bones.
+This may not be completely reversible for some people.

-- You should get at least 1200 mg of calcium in your diet or vitamins to keep from thinning bones.
+- Get at least 1200 mg of calcium in your diet or vitamins.
+This to keeps bones from thinning.

 - You may be given “add back” hormones, such as 5 mg norethindrone.
-This helps lower bone loss and hot flashes without changing its effect on fibroids or endometriosis.
+This helps lower bone loss and hot flashes without changing the effect on fibroids or endometriosis.

 Tell your health care provider if you have ever had, or currently have:

 If you have any questions or concerns call:

 - Obstetrics Gynecology Clinic at 319-356-2294 Monday through Friday from 8 a.m. to 4:30 p.m.

 - For urgent questions or concerns